ABr-hub/PredictiveMaintenance_Bearings/README.md

 In this project a **convolutional neural network** will be developed to determine the current health state of a bearing.
 The network will use the **raw accoustic emission signal** as input, which is convenient since no sophisticated preprocessing is required.

+AFter achieving a good failure detection performance with the network, the data-feature space will be visualized when:
+1. Running through the model
+2. Without any classifier
+This will demonstrate the inseparability of the data and the need for a classifier as well as the capability of the network to create dividsible cluster of the data, which represent the separate failure states.

 ## About the data

 The data consists in 4 audios of 12 seconds each of the different engines.